EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

         }
     }
 ```
-In above code, we focus on the below:
+In the above code, we focus on the below:

 `getImpl().bind(epoint.getAddress(), epoint.getPort());`